cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/server.md

 ## Import

-Volumes can be imported using the server's UUID:
+Servers can be imported using the server's UUID:

 ```
-terraform import cloudscale_volume.server 48151623-42aa-aaaa-bbbb-caffeeeeeeee
+terraform import cloudscale_server.server 48151623-42aa-aaaa-bbbb-caffeeeeeeee
 ```